-Lately I have become less enchanted with Windows 10 per each update.
-It might be the weird mood in the air this summer.
+Lately, I have become less enchanted with Windows 10 per each update.
+It might be a weird mood in the air this summer.
 Updating an Arch based spin always feels like an improvement rather than a “HotFix” for something that needs “fixing”.

 I’ve duel-booted Windows and Linux out of convenience, but lately that seems unnecessary.

 Windows 10 doesn’t feel anywhere near as streamlined or respond as quickly as an Arch based Linux Distro.
 Windows 10 is still a big improvement over 8,7, Vista, and dare I say the “Legendary” XP that some Microsoft users tend to frequently reminisce about.

 On the other hand, Ubuntu, and Fedora based Distros also feel a bit soggy and often somewhat lethargic.
 (This is just my opinion of course) I know a lot of people who love both of those Distros and won’t stop talking about them.
 It’s almost as bad as Mac users who stare me down and wonder why I spend so much time working on my system instead of just using it.
 (I would think Mac users must eventually get bored having their systems continuously work all the time.)